[On other pages, links will appear in this panel.]

 wind synths, and anything that doesn't fit comfortably elsewhere.

-list of players whom I hold in high regard.
+PERFORMERS - my own (biased) view of players whom I hold in high regard.
 It is certain that this list will expand.
 Many players who deserve a mention may have been omitted - no-one can know of all the exciting wind players who are performing.
 Please let me know of those you regard as glaring omissions!

-- includes composers of wind music, and covers those amazing, creative souls who turn imagination into soundscapes - especially those who use wind instruments to greatest effect.
+ARRANGERS - includes composers of wind music, and covers those amazing, creative souls who turn imagination into soundscapes - especially those who use wind instruments to greatest effect.